Facebook to comply with Apple's privacy change

 For example, a small neighbourhood cafe might periodically offer discount coupons to regular customers that it has identified via its app through, say, purchase history.

-By advertising with Facebook, the cafe owner could also retarget its own customers on Facebook and display personalised advertising to them.
+By advertising with Facebook, the cafe owners could also retarget their own customers on Facebook and display personalised advertising to them.

 Mr Cook also appeared to have taken direct aim at Facebook in a speech on International Data Privacy Day last Thursday.